 Consultants who provide bona fide services to Globus will receive fair market value payment for those services and reimbursement for reasonable travel, lodging, and other expenses directly related to the services for which they are retained.
-The following five steps must be completed prior to a consultant receiving payment for services: (a) Prior to the services being performed, Globus must provide the consultant with a statement of work ("SOW") identifying the specific services to be performed and the specific payment to be made to the consultant for those services; (b) Prior to the services being performed, the consultant must verify in writing that he is in agreement with the details and terms of the SOW; (c) The consultant performs the services detailed in the SOW; (d) After the services described in the SOW have been completed, the consultant must provide written verification confirming that the services have been completed, how much time the consultant spent on the services, and if travel was involved, the locations to and from which the consultant travelled; and (e) If a Globus employee was present for the services have been completed and the services have been completed and the time spent on the services.
+The following five steps must be completed prior to a consultant receiving payment for services: (a) Prior to the services being performed, Globus must provide the consultant with a statement of work ("SOW") identifying the specific services to be performed and the specific payment to be made to the consultant for those services; (b) Prior to the services being performed, the consultant must verify in writing that he is in agreement with the details and terms of the SOW; (c) The consultant performs the services detailed in the SOW; (d) After the services described in the SOW have been completed, the consultant must provide written verification confirming that the services have been completed, how much time the consultant spent on the services, and if travel was involved, the locations to and from which the consultant travelled; and (e) If a Globus employee was present for the services, that employee also will provide written verification that the services have been completed and the time spent on the services.

-Any gifts, hospitality (i.e. meals), travel and lodging provided to consultants must be compliant with the AdvaMed Code and the Globus Travel and Expense policy.
+Any hospitality (i.e. meals), travel and lodging provided to consultants must be compliant with the AdvaMed Code or the MedTech Code, where applicable, and the Globus Travel and Expense policy.
 Globus shall not invite or pay for spouses or guests of participants to attend consultant activities.
-All consultant Agreements shall meet the standards set forth by the AdvaMed Code.
+All consultant Agreements shall meet the standards set forth by the AdvaMed Code or the MedTech Code, where applicable.

+XV.
 Auditing & Monitoring